 Why your support matters more than ever

 The symptoms of coronavirus may be more severe in people with weakened immune systems, older people, and those with long-term and life-limiting illnesses.
-Therefore, the demands on our hospice in the coming weeks and months due to the pressures of this outbreak are likely to be unprecedented.
+Therefore, the demands on our hospice will continue to be high due to the pressures of this outbreak.

 Now more than ever before we need the help and support of our community so we can continue to provide the vital care to our patients, and support their friends and relatives.